campossalex/CMLTelcoChurn/README.md

 13. You can go back to the main project page by clicking _Project_ button located at the top menu.

+What we have done executing `0_bootstrap.py` is uploading the data used in the project to `$STORAGE/datalake/data/churn/`.
+The original file comes as part of this git repo in the `raw` folder

 ## Labs
 Go through each of the steps manually to build and understand how the project works, follow the steps below.
 There is a lot more detail and explanation/comments in each of the files/notebooks so its worth looking into those.
 Follow the steps below and you will end up with a running application.

-### 0 Bootstrap
-This step will upload the data used in the project to `$STORAGE/datalake/data/churn/`.
-The original file comes as part of this git repo in the `raw` folder

-Open the file `0_bootstrap.py` in a normal Workbench python3 session.
-You only need a 1 CPU / 2 GB instance.
-Then go to the top menu and click **Run > Run All Lines**

 ### 1 Ingest Data
 This script will read in the data csv from the file uploaded to the s3 bucket setup during the bootstrap and create a managed table in Hive.
 This is all done using Spark.

-Open the file  `1_data_ingest.py` in a Workbench session: python3, 1 CPU, 2 GB.
-Run the file.
+Open the file  `1_data_ingest.py` in a Workbench session: Python 3, 1vCPU/2GiB.
+Run all the lines.

 ### 2 Explore Data
-This is a Jupyter Notebook that does some basic data exploration and visualistaion.
+This is a Jupyter Notebook that does some basic data exploration and visualization.
 It is to show how this would be part of the data science workflow.

 ![data](https://raw.githubusercontent.com/fletchjeff/cml_churn_demo_mlops/master/images/data.png)

-Open a Jupyter Notebook session (rather than a work bench): python3, 1 CPU, 2 GB and open the `2_data_exploration.ipynb` file.
+Open a Jupyter Notebook session (rather than a Workbench): Python 3, 1vCPU/2GiB and open the `2_data_exploration.ipynb` file.

 At the top of the page click **Cells > Run All**.